Bikes and Brews

 Three-Day Itinerary for Cyclists and Beer Lovers

 Take a ride along the Tualatin Valley Scenic Bikeway, a 50-mile designated cycling route for intermediate and advanced peddlers.
 The first 30 miles take cyclists along picturesque, rural roads through the Tualatin Valley’s pristine farmlands.

-About midway through the Bikeway, stop at the Trailhead Cafe for a bite before heading on to the Banks-Vernonia State Trail, a 21-mile (one-way), linear, car-free rail-to-trail pathway through forests.
+About midway through the Bikeway, stop at Hop Cycle Brewing Company for a bite (and a brew) before heading on to the Banks-Vernonia State Trail, a 21-mile (one-way), linear, car-free rail-to-trail pathway through forests.

 After the ride, head over to the Cruise In Country Diner, a ‘50s-style burger joint known for its beef, bison and alpaca burgers, made with locally sourced meats and organic ingredients.